 Quick Overview – How Fulfillment by Amazon Works

 Amazon has created one of the most advanced fulfillment networks in the world.
-With Fulfillment by Amazon, you store your products in Amazon’s fulfillment centers, they pick it up from the center, package it, ship it to the buyer and provide customer service for all of your products.
-Marketplace sellers have increasingly started to adopt FBA to leverage Amazon’s fulfillment infrastructure and customer base for significant financial gain.
+With an Amazon Seller Account, you can create an FBA business.
+The key benefit of this business model is the fact that you store your products in Amazon fulfillment centers, they pick it up from the center, package it, ship it to the buyer and provide customer service for all of your products.
+Marketplace sellers have increasingly started to adopt FBA to leverage Amazon’s warehouses, fulfillment infrastructure, and customer base for significant financial gain.

 1. Know Your Numbers